metahelicase/site-builder/examples/index.md

 {% highlight groovy %}
 site {
+    scriptsDir 'src/main/site'
+    buildDir 'build/site'
     root '/deploy/path/'
     indentation 2
 }
 {% endhighlight %}

+The `scriptsDir` and `buildDir` properties define the site project's directory layout.
+They don't affect the pages' content and can be left with their default value.

 The `root` property defines the path where the site will be deployed on the target host.
 For example, if the site should be deployed at `example.com/static/blog`, the `root` property must be configured with `/static/blog/`.